dotsquid/unity3d-standards/coding.md

     }
 }
 ```
 It is a common situation when someone finds such kind of method without prefix in its name.
-He finds out that there are no references to this method and deletes it as unused code.
+One finds out that there are no references to this method and deletes it as unused code.

 ### Member ordering
 A class should not look like this: